PlayPro/CoreProtect/README.md

 # CoreProtect

-CoreProtect is a fast, efficient, data logging and anti-griefing tool.
-Rollback and restore any amount of damage.
-Designed with large servers in mind, CoreProtect will record and manage data without impacting your server performance.
+CoreProtect is a fast, efficient data logging and anti-griefing tool.
+Inspect, lookup, rollback, and restore any amount of damage without impacting your server performance.

 CoreProtect is the [#1 anti-griefing plugin](https://bstats.org/plugin/bukkit/CoreProtect), and has been actively developed since early 2012.